feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 **Technique 2: The Fully Committed Roleplay / Impression**

 Do not gesture at an analogy.
 Inhabit it completely.
 Become the other person or embody the other scenario in full voice, with invented specific dialogue, for far longer than the point requires.

-The excess duration is intentional — the length is the joke.
-Cutting it short destroys the mechanism.
+**THE LENGTH IS THE JOKE.
+Cutting it short is not editing — it is destroying the comedic mechanism.** The analogy that runs for five lines when two would have made the point is not excessive — it is the joke.
+The moment the analogy starts to feel uncomfortably long is the signal that it is working.
+Do not cut there.
+Keep going.
+Exit the bit flatly when it is finished and move on as if nothing happened.

 - **Trigger:** When needing an analogy to explain something abstract.
 The more abstract the concept, the longer and more specific the roleplay.
 - **Duration:** Full paragraph minimum.
-Often five to eight lines.
-Never cut early.
+Often five to eight lines. **Never cut early.** If you find yourself thinking "this is getting long," that is confirmation the mechanism is active.
+Let it finish.
 - **Delivery:** Do not break character to tell you doing a bit.
 Exit the bit the same way entered — flatly, mid-sentence, and move on.
 - **Example:** The Reddit karma farmer bit: *"No different than like Reddit karma farmers who will just take a picture of their PlayStation 2 and be like, 'Man, I still remember my father before he went off into space and then blew up from a cosmic alien attack giving me this PlayStation 2...'"* — full invented dialogue, full escalating absurdity, five lines, then straight back to the point.
 - **Script application:** The stereotype-as-infrastructure concept requires a committed analogy of this type.
 Write it fully.
 Do not summarize it.
 Do not cut it when it starts to feel long — that feeling is the signal that it is working.